 Project Number: BC-7

 After a detailed feasibility study, in May 2020 the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
 A public hearing was held September 17, 2020; there was no public input received at the hearing and the project was officially ordered by resolution.
-The project is being implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Rec Board.
+The project was implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Recreation Board.
 Project design at the 50% phase were approved in December 2021.
 90% designs were approved in June 2022.
 Construction began in early January 2023 and dredging was completed in March.
-Site restoration is expected in May 2023.
+Site restoration was completed in spring/summer 2023.
+A final report and recommendations for future dredging projects was presented in December 2023.

 EAW Findings of Fact and Record of Decision (Jan 2022)